-Finally, it is worth noting that the above BAR-based perturbation network could be altered to some unidirectional EXP-based one, which would lead to some speedups in some cases.
+The BAR-based approach has many satisfactory properties.
+For instance, the high statistical efficiency of bidirectional reweighting makes the sample size required for convergence satisfactorily small, which avoids the convergence-before-divergence trap to some extent when we monitor the sample-size dependence of the free energy estimates.
+Further, the pulling speed required for convergence in bidirectional pulling could be much faster than the unidirectional EXP-based case.
+However, as the BAR-based method is based on bidirectional pulling, equilibrium simulations at all microstates are required to initiate nonequilibrium pulling.
+Although the indirect scheme under this circumstance could still lead to speedups compared with the direct free energy simulation at some computationally demanding levels of theory, the acceleration is relatively modest.
+It is worth noting that the above BAR-based perturbation network could be altered to some unidirectional EXP-based ones, which avoids equilibrium sampling at the computationally demanding target Hamiltonian and thus could lead to speedups in some cases.
 Namely, the nonequilibrium pulling in the alchemical transformation and/or the configurational sampling could be performed unidirectionally, and unidirectional estimators such as the EXP estimator and its Gaussian approximation could be used to estimate the free energy difference.
-In a following work,112 we presented such an altered scheme, and uses the selection criterion for initial configurations to further accelerate the computation.
+In a following work,122 we presented such an altered scheme, and uses the selection criterion for initial configurations to further accelerate the computation.
 The advanced unidirectional pulling framework and the current BAR-based scheme share the same application area but have different advantages.
 In practical applications, we could choose one according to the computational resources available and the specific features of the simulated system.